nathan-smeal/cs7641/lessons/ml_p2_lesson_02_clustering.md

 - Set of objects $X$
 - inter-object distances: $D(x,y) = D(y,x)\text{ for } x,y \in X$
   - The similarity between objects, just like kNN.
 But it is where all things are based on.
+  - Distance is some kind of metric, like a statistical distance.

 **Output**: